lilyvanoekel/percupuff/README.md

 Cmajor makes this pretty easy and straightforward, but there are a few gotchas in this project to be aware of:

+#### UI Development Workflow

+You have two options for developing the UI:

+**Option 1: Independent UI Development (Recommended for UI work)**

+- Run `npm run dev` from the `view` folder
+- Open http://localhost:5173/ in your browser
+- Changes hot reload automatically
+- Great for working on the interface without needing the full Cmajor patch

+**Option 2: Testing with Cmajor**

+- Make your changes to the TypeScript/React code
+- Run `npm run build` in the `view` folder
+- Use `Cmajor: Run patch` to see your changes
+- The view does NOT hot reload in this mode

+#### Cmajor/DSP Code

 - The Cmajor[†](docs/glossary.md#cmajor)/DSP[†](docs/glossary.md#dsp) code hot reloads:

-  - While having `Cmajor: Run patch` open make changes to any cmajor file, save them and they will be applied right away.
+  - While having `Cmajor: Run patch` open make changes to any cmajor file

-- The TypeScript/React/View code does **NOT** currently hot reload:

-  - It might be possible to develop the view independently with `npm run dev` as expected with vite, with hot reloading in the browser, but this does not work with `Cmajor: Run patch`.
+  - Save them and they will be applied right away.

-  - In `percupuff.cmajorpatch` we refer to `view/dist/index.js` specifically.
+- In `percupuff.cmajorpatch` we refer to `view/dist/index.js` specifically:
-  - You have to run `npm run build` in the `view` folder to apply the changes and see them in the `Cmajor: Run patch` pane.
+  - This means the view must be rebuilt with `npm run build` before changes appear in `Cmajor: Run patch`
+  - Hot reload only works for Cmajor/DSP code, not for the TypeScript/React view
   - This also applies to any other Cmajor related tooling such as `Cmajor: Export patch as...`. **Always build the view first.**

+#### Parameters

 - Parameters[†](docs/glossary.md#parameters) are defined in `view/src/params.ts`: